aLECChe/MMM-HKWeather/README.md

 ```

 ## Config.js entry and options
-- The lang option here is only used by the HKO Open Data API.
+- The lang option here is only used by the API.
-- To change the language of the module, please change the system language.
+- To change the interface language of the module, change the system language of MagicMirror.

 ```javascript
   		{